 Judge Thomas P. Boyd was appointed to the bench on June 29, 2005, to fill the vacancy created upon the retirement of the Honorable Pamela McCabe.
 Judge Boyd was elected in 2006 to serve the remainder of Judge McCabe’s term.
 He was reelected in 2008 and 2014 for six-year terms.
 His current term expires December 31, 2020.

 Judge Boyd established and presides over our Domestic Violence (DV) Court.
-A local administrative order requires all DV cases be assigned to Judge Boyd.
+A local administrative order allows all DV cases be assigned to Judge Boyd after adjudication.
 The DV Court provides the extra attention that each of these important cases require.
 The DV Court works closely with EVE, Inc., and other community groups to provide as much protection as possible for women and children who find themselves in violent situations.